“Bucket list” — a list of the things we want to do before we kick the bucket.

 I drove the Berlin Corridor through East Germany to West Berlin.

-I went through Checkpoint Charlie into East Berlin, shopped there and saw an opera there.
+I went through Checkpoint Charlie into East Berlin, shopped and saw an opera in East Berlin.

 I have prayed at the Western Wall in Jerusalem, Israel